Ptizef/navdata_pi/README.md

 Is compatible with OpenCPN 5.0.0 (and the current master)

-This new version has a completely new designed.
+This new version has a completely new design.

 The purpose is to show navigation information about a selected intermediate route point in the current active route.
 This can be useful if you want to keep an eye on a intermediate point, not visible in the ocpn console,for example a point marking a difficult cap, or an entry in a channel with strong current.